Cold Plunge vs Sauna: Science-Backed Benefits, Risks & How to Choose (2026 Guide)

 Cardiovascular Health and Longevity

 This is where sauna benefits for longevity science get really compelling.
-The 2015 JAMA Internal Medicine study is the gold standard here.
-Researchers followed 2,315 Finnish men (aged 42-60) for a median of 20.7 years and found unmistakable dose-response relationships between sauna frequency and mortality:
+The 2015 JAMA Internal Medicine study (Laukkanen et al.) is the most cited here.
+Researchers followed 2,315 Finnish men (aged 42-60) for a median of 20.7 years and found dose-response relationships between sauna frequency and risk of sudden cardiac death, with men using the sauna more often compared against those using it just once per week:

-A 2018 study in the Journal of Human Hypertension reinforced the picture, showing that regular sauna bathing reduced blood pressure in adults with hypertension.
-The mechanism involves repeated vasodilation under heat stress, which over time improves arterial flexibility and strengthens the vascular endothelium -- the protective inner lining of your blood vessels.
+A study in the Journal of Human Hypertension (Laukkanen et al., 2018) reinforced the picture: a single 30-minute sauna session lowered blood pressure and increased arterial compliance in adults who had at least one cardiovascular risk factor.
+The proposed mechanism involves repeated vasodilation under heat stress, which over time may improve arterial flexibility and support the vascular endothelium -- the protective inner lining of your blood vessels.

 Immune Function